andrew/ultimate-awesome/README.md

 - [awesome-communities-and-events-tech-brazil](https://github.com/codecon-dev/awesome-communities-and-events-tech-brazil) - Uma curadoria de comunidades e eventos tech incríveis para você participar.
 - [awesome-chatbots](https://github.com/jstumpp/awesome-chatbots) - A curated list of awesome Chatbot services and resources.
 - [awesome-chatbots](https://github.com/JStumpp/awesome-chatbots) - A curated list of awesome Chatbot services and resources.
-- [awesome-cryptography-rust](https://github.com/rust-cc/awesome-cryptography-rust) - Collect libraries and packages about cryptography in Rust.
+- [awesome-dashboards](https://github.com/omarkdev/awesome-dashboards) - List of dashboards free to use.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [Awesome-Sketch-Synthesis](https://github.com/MarkMoHR/Awesome-Sketch-Synthesis) - :books: A collection of papers about Sketch Synthesis (Generation).